anju0422/anju0422/README.md

 - EDA to generate insights & curate recommendations relevant to the problem statement
 - Data Visualization
 - Dashboarding (using BI Tools such as Power BI and Tableau)
-- Excel for generating reports and dashboards Lookup Functions (Vlookup, Index-Match, Sumifs, Countifs), Pivot Tables, Excel Charts, Data Validation, and Conditional Formatting.
+- Excel for generating reports and dashboards using Lookup Functions (Vlookup, Index-Match, Sumifs, Countifs, etc), Pivot Tables, Excel Charts, Data Validation, and Conditional Formatting.
 - Applied Statistics (Conditional Probability, Random Variables & Distributions, CLT, Hypothesis Testing, etc )

 Beyond these technical skills, I have a deep interest in Artificial Intelligence (AI) and Machine Learning (ML) and how they can address various business challenges.
 I'm actively upskilling in this domain and hope to see myself as a skilled professional comfortable to work across the multiple stages in a typical ML project.